fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ### Chat GPT-4 Turbo

 I've been unimpressed by Chat's ability to maintain rigorous accuracy and keep its grabby little hands off the parts of the document I DON'T want it to update.
 Overall, I feel like I'm editing the work of a hasty intern.
 As soon as I spotted glaring errors in the LLM's response, I knew I'd have to double check each step by actually performing the documented actions myself.
-Frankly I'd rather author the steps myself than search for an unreliable narrator's gotchas.
+Frankly, I'd rather author the steps myself than search for an unreliable narrator's gotchas.

 Here's how my experiment went:

-- Goal: update a [Zapier tutorial](https://docs.sensible.so/docs/zapier-tutorial-2) for my client Sensible to use a new file action as its trigger.
+- Goal: Update a [Zapier tutorial](https://docs.sensible.so/docs/zapier-tutorial-2) for my client Sensible.
+The tutorial should now describe using a new file action as its trigger.

 - Experiment: I iterated on prompts, getting stricter and stricter.
 My last attempt was:

   ```
-  Rewrite the following text exactly as-is but with the following technical change:
+  Rewrite the following text exactly as-is, but with the following technical change:

   - Zap 1 now uses Google Drive's New File in Folder trigger instead of Gmail's New Attachment.